Dons (singer): 2003–2007: Early work

-2008–2014: Return to Latvia, Eurovision
+2008–2014: Return to Latvia, Eurovision attempts

 In 2008, Dons released his second solo album, Lelle (lit.
 'Doll'), which was his first Latvian language album.
-The album would be the first of many where he would collaborate with lyricist Ingus Bērziņš.
-It would win the Best Rock Album in the Latvian Music Recording Awards that year.
+The album was the first of many where he collaborated with lyricist Ingus Bērziņš.
+It won the Best Rock Album in the Latvian Music Recording Awards that year.
 The success of the album proved his audience preferred his music performed in Latvian over his English language music.
 He represented Latvia at the New Wave 2008, where he got 4th place.

 In 2009, Dons participated in the television series 1000 Jūdzes Indijā (lit.
 '1000 miles in India') presented by Latvijas Televīzija with fellow travelers radio DJ Egon Reiter, comedian Jānis Skutelis, Edgars Zaķis and rapper Gustavo.
 After the series ended, he stayed in India for a month longer as a creative means of self-searching and meditation, which later reflected in his music.
-Still living abroad, he briefly returned to Latvia for a month to compete in the 2010 Latvian Eurovision Song Contest, finishing in second with his song "Freedom is my Religion".
+Still living abroad, he briefly returned to Latvia for a month to compete in the 2010 Latvian Eurovision Song Contest, finishing in second with his song "My Religion Is Freedom".

 Other than sharing the songs he wrote, Dons has remained private about his activities while living abroad.
 In 2012, Dons returned again to Latvia, for a longer period to revive his career with a new album with songs written while in London.
 Writing the album's music, he worked with song lyricist Ingus Bērziņš to produce his third solo album, Signāls.
-He would win Best Radio Hit at the 2012 and 2013 Latvian Music Recording Awards for his single "Signāls", which would also win song of the year at Latvijas Radio's 2012 Muzikālās Banka (lit.
+He won Best Radio Hit at the 2012 and 2013 Latvian Music Recording Awards for his single "Signāls", which also won song of the year at Latvijas Radio's 2012 Muzikālās Banka (lit.
 'Musical Bank').
 The album was nominated for Best Pop and Rock Album at the 2013 Latvian Music Recording Awards and his video for "Darling, Darling" was nominated for Best Video.

 Outside of producing and touring his album that year, he worked as a voice actor and reality show judge.
 He voiced and sang as the character of Olaf in the Latvian adaptation of Disney's Frozen (2013).
 He returned to his origins on the Latvian reality show Jaunā Talantu Fabrikā (lit.
 'New Talent Factory') as a judge, where he tutored winner Aminata Savadogo and later helped produce her songs.